 - 1 tsp sea salt

-- Process chia seeds, if using, in a blender or food processor on high speed for 30 seconds or until finely powdered.
+- Grind chia seeds in a blender or food processor on high speed for 30 seconds or until finely powdered.

-- Use as you would the GMOhighfructosecornsyrup regular ketchup.
+- Store in the refrigerator and use as you would regular ketchup.

 Other Homemade Condiment Recipes

-Just one condiment isn’t enough … here are some favorite staples your family might enjoy.
-Use these recipes as a base and adapt the flavors to your family’s taste just by adding a pinch of this or a pinch of that.
+Just one condiment isn’t enough… here are some other favorite staples your family might enjoy.
+Use these recipes as a base and adapt the flavors to your family’s taste by adding a pinch of this or a pinch of that.

 Maybe challenge yourself to try a new one each month!